Predefined content block classes

 Same as above, but for black text.

-Flips the content in.
-Note: ignored if the whole page is set to animate, an option available in YWD Designer.
+Note: if applied to the content block, will be ignored if the whole page is set to animate, an option available in YWD Designer.

 Applies a style similar to a Google Material Design card component to the block.